iterative/dvc.org/content/docs/command-reference/config.md

   > directory into paths relative to the config file location.

 - `cache.type` - link type that DVC should use to link data files from cache to the workspace.
-Possible values: `reflink`, `symlink`, `hardlink`, `copy` or a combination of those, separated by commas e.g: `reflink,hardlink,copy`.
+Possible values: `reflink`, `symlink`, `hardlink`, `copy` or an ordered combination of those, separated by commas e.g:

-  By default, DVC will try `reflink,copy` link types in order to choose the most effective of those two.
-DVC avoids `symlink` and `hardlink` types by default to protect user from accidental cache and repository corruption.
+  `reflink,hardlink,copy`.
+Default: `reflink,copy`

-  ⚠️ If you set `cache.type` to `hardlink` or `symlink` and manually modify tracked data files in the workspace, **you will corrupt the cache**.
-In an attempt to prevent that, DVC will automatically protect those file links (make them read-only).
+  If you set `cache.type` to `hardlink` or `symlink`, manually modifying tracked data files in the workspace would corrupt the cache.
+To prevent this, DVC automatically protects those kinds of links (making them read-only).
 Use `dvc unprotect` to be able to modify them safely.

   There are pros and cons to different link types.
 Refer to [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache) for a full explanation of each one.

-  To apply changes to this config option in the workspace, by restoring all file links/copies from cache, please use `dvc checkout --relink`.
-See that command's [options](/doc/command-reference/checkout#options) for more details.
+  To apply changes to this config option in the workspace, restore all file links/copies from cache with `dvc checkout --relink`.

 - `cache.slow_link_warning` - used to turn off the warnings about having a slow cache link type.
 These warnings are thrown by `dvc pull` and `dvc checkout`